 Put aside for one moment the Touch Bar that appears on most 2016 MacBook Pro models.
-We’ll look at that in-depth in another post.
 What remains of the keyboard looks like those on Apple’s recent MacBooks.

 The Force Touch trackpad on the 15-inch MacBook Pro is huge.
 Because of its size, the MacBook Pro keyboard sits further up the body, closer to the screen.
 This doesn’t make any difference to typing in practice.

 Although it has the same underlying design, it is not identical.
 On the 12-inch MacBook the keys are flush with the body.
 The new MacBook Pros have keys recessed a millimetre or so below the body.

 Apple has improved the butterfly key action.
 There is more click and greater travel when you hit a key.
 You hit them harder.